OlivierLDff/fastdtoa/README.md

     </a>
 </p>

-implements the Grisu2 algorithm for binary to decimal floating-point conversion.
+Implements the Grisu2 algorithm for binary to decimal floating-point conversion.
+This project source code is copied from [simdkson/.../to_chars.cpp](https://github.com/simdjson/simdjson/blob/master/src/to_chars.cpp).
+It is extracted into a standalone a library for convenience.

 ### ✨ Features